jmm/pathmodify/README.md

 This is a [browserify](https://github.com/substack/node-browserify) plugin that's meant to do the same kind of thing as [aliasify](https://github.com/benbria/aliasify) and [remapify](https://github.com/joeybaker/remapify), but in a more elegant, powerful way.
-It's in its infancy and rough.
-For the time being don't even expect the repo name not to change.
-Right now it's an experiment / proof of concept, not for production, but feel free to try it in a non-critical application.
-If it seems like people are interested I may explore it further.
+This is very experimental right now, a proof of concept.
+It's only been tested by [me](https://github.com/jmm) so far.
+If it seems like people are interested I may pursue it further.

 # Purpose

+In a nutshell, rewrite (AKA alias, map) `require()` IDs / paths to different values.
+E.g. rewrite `require('app/model/something')` to a relative path, e.g. `./model/something`.
+The point is to avoid having to use cumbersome relative paths (e.g. `./` and `../`) throughout your browserified application, and still be able to apply transforms programatically, e.g. `browserify().transform(something)`.
+This can be used to alias entire directories or any specific ID strings passed to `require()`, and the rewriting can be dependent on the path of the requiring file as well.

 Say you have a directory structure like...

+    somedir/
     +-- src/
         +-- entry.js
         +-- model/